jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 How did we spread around the world, and how did we develop tools?
 We plated and spread tool-species inside ecosystems of course.
 And that required, and still requires, three modes of understanding; nature, mythologies, stories, and science.

 - this rationale, of individual defn, is like saying tigers are orange because they want to be, or that leopards have spots because it's in fashion. sexual selection can made birds colorful, but natural selection still approves it in the end....

+- ! every individual polar bear, is the unit of selection. and every polar bear depends on the ecosystem it which its member. it must find a way to do its job, and reciprocate, to earn the resources it needs to stay in the game.